Philosophical Questions: Society

 Cuddle Party

-The weather has been less hot and wet here.
-Seen at the birdfeeders this week: a mixed flock of sparrows and house finches, a pair of mourning doves, a pair of house wrens, a male cardinal, a gray catbird, a fox squirrel, and a bat.
-Currently blooming: dandelions, pansies, violas, marigolds, petunias, red salvia, wild strawberries, verbena, lantana, sweet alyssum, zinnias, snapdragons, blue lobelia, perennial pinks, impatiens, oxalis, moss rose, yarrow, anise hyssop, firecracker plant, tomatoes, tomatillos, Asiatic lilies, cucumber, yellow squash, zucchini, morning glory, purple echinacea, black-eyed Susan, yellow coneflower, chicory, Queen Anne's lace, sunflowers, cup plant, gladioli, firewheel, orange butterfly weed.
-Tomatillo and pepper have green fruit.
-Wild strawberries, mulberries, tomatoes, and cucumbers are ripe.
-The second crop of blackberries is ripe.
-I think the ball carrots might be ripe, but haven't had time to uproot any.
+The weather is sweltering again. :P Seen at the birdfeeders this week: a mixed flock of sparrows and house finches, a male cardinal, and a fox squirrel.
+Lots of butterflies are out, and honeybees are draining the small metal birdbath.
+Currently blooming: dandelions, marigolds, petunias, red salvia, verbena, lantana, sweet alyssum, zinnias, snapdragons, blue lobelia, perennial pinks, oxalis, moss rose, yarrow, firecracker plant, tomatoes, tomatillos, yellow squash, zucchini, morning glory, purple echinacea, chicory, Queen Anne's lace, sunflowers, cup plant, firewheel, cypress vine, sunchokes, sedum.
+Tomatoes, ball carrots, cucumbers, and groundcherries are ripe.
+Fields have started being harvested.

 ysabetwordsmith: Cartoon of me in Wordsmith persona (Default)